Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 4 Report.md

 I chose to focus on Health & Fitness Wearables for two main reasons:

 **Tech-driven Market**: The health & fitness wearable sector is expanding rapidly, driven by technological advancements, making it an exciting area for research and development.

 **Social Impact**: These wearables have the potential to make healthcare more accessible, promoting better health habits and improving social equity by providing insights that were previously limited to professional medical environments.

+For future steps, I anticipate that I will dive deeper into specific applications of health and fitness wearables, exploring how advanced features like AI-driven analytics and personalized health coaching can be integrated.
+This ecosystem could revolutionize the way healthcare is delivered by making continuous monitoring and preventive care more accessible, shifting the focus from reactive to proactive health management.
+By empowering individuals with real-time health data, it could reduce the burden on healthcare systems and enable earlier intervention.
+This would especially benefit underserved populations, making health insights more accessible and contributing to greater social equity.